kyle-n/kyle-n.github.io/src/routes/blog/posts/componentfactoryresolver-explained.md

 `ComponentFactoryResolver` will let us write our checkbox logic once and dynamically render row components at runtime .

-## Creating the Component UsingComponentFactoryResolver and ViewContainerRef
+### Creating the component using ComponentFactoryResolver and ViewContainerRef

 The table will create instances of our row component and render them into a `ViewContainerRef`s attached to `<tr>`s in our template.
 A `ViewContainerRef` is a container where one or more views can be attached, resulting in a [*host views*](https://angular.io/api/core/ViewContainerRef#description "https://angular.io/api/core/ViewContainerRef#description")*. *A host view is a view for the component containing its data.
 This is how Angular creates and renders components behind the scenes.